Photo of Marshals Sports Field Pavilion

 • Audit Commission

-The Anti-Fraud and Corruption Policy should be read alongside the Council’s Confidential Reporting Policy which formally sets out the procedures relating to the reporting of such concerns, reassures individuals that they will not suffer repercussions, and encourages those with legitimate concerns to voice them.
+8.4 The Anti-Fraud and Corruption Policy should be read alongside the Council’s Whistle-Blowing and Confidential Reporting Policy which formally sets out the procedures relating to the reporting of such concerns, reassures individuals that they will not suffer repercussions, and encourages those with legitimate concerns to voice them.

-Members of the Public are also welcome to report concerns, either as a formal complaint or by speaking or writing to any officer or Councillor.
-The Council’s Whistle Blowing Policy and Complaints Policy and Procedure apply in such cases.
+8.5 Members of the Public are also welcome to report concerns, either as a formal complaint or by speaking or writing to any officer or Councillor.
+The Council’s Whistle Blowing and Confidential Reporting Policy and Complaints Policy and Procedure apply in such cases.

 9. Investigation of Fraud and Corruption